Osteopenia - premature infantsNeonatal rickets; Brittle bones - premature infants; Weak bones - premature infants; Osteopenia of prematurity

 Exams and Tests

-Osteopenia is more difficult to diagnose in premature infants than in adults.
+Osteopenia is harder to diagnose in premature infants than in adults.
 The most common tests used to diagnose and monitor osteopenia of prematurity include:

 - Blood tests to check levels of calcium, phosphorus, and a protein called alkaline phosphatase